Lundin Mining: History

 In January 2013, the company acquired a 24% interest in a cobalt refinery in Kokkola, Finland.
 In July 2013, the company acquired the Eagle Mine project in Michigan from Rio Tinto for $325 million; it began production in 2014.
 In October 2014, it acquired Freeport-McMoRan's 80% ownership stake in the Candelaria mine in Chile for US$1.8 billion.

 In November 2016, the company sold the Aguablanca mine to Sacyr.

 In April 2017, the company sold its interest in the Tenke Fungurume Mine for $1.5 billion to BHR Partners as part of a larger deal between Freeport-McMoRan and China Molybdenum.
 That month, the company also sold the Galmoy mine to Lanes Group.

 In June 2019, it sold its stake in the Kokkola cobalt refinery to Umicore for $150 million.

 In 2016, the company joined the United Nations Global Compact for corporate sustainability.

 In 2018, the company attempted to acquire Nevsun Resources but was outbid by Zijin Mining.

 In 2019, the company acquired the open-pit Chapada mine in Brazil from Yamana Gold for US$1 billion.

 In 2022, Lundin Mining acquired Josemaria Resources (copper-gold; San Juan Province, Argentina; under development) for C$625 million in cash and stock.

 In 2023, the company moved its headquarters back to Vancouver.

 In March 2023, the company acquired a 51% interest in the Caserones copper-molybdenum mine from JX Nippon Mining & Metals for $950 million.
 Ownership was later increased to 70% for a payment of $350 million pursuant to an option.

 In July 2024, in a 50/50 joint venture, BHP and Lundin Mining acquired the Filo del Sol (gold-silver; San Juan Province, Argentina and Atacama Region, Chile) and Lundin contributed Josemaria Resources to the joint venture.

 In April 2025, Lundin sold the Neves-Corvo mine and the Zinkgruvan mine to Boliden AB for US$1.4 billion plus up to an additional US$150 million in contingency payments.

-In September 2025 the First Environmental Court of Antofagasta ordered the clusure of the copper mine of Alcaparrosa in Chile whose controlling company, Minera Ojos del Salado, is owned in 80% by Lundin Mining.
+In September 2025 the First Environmental Court of Antofagasta ordered the closure of the copper mine of Alcaparrosa in Chile whose controlling company, Minera Ojos del Salado, is owned in 80% by Lundin Mining.
 In 2022 the mine had damaged the local aquifer system by developing a hydraulic connection with it which caused the appearance of a large sinkhole on agricultural fields in the surface.

+In November 2025, the Supreme Court of Canada allowed a class action lawsuit by Lundlin's investors against the company for the late disclosure of a 2017 rockslide at its Candelaria copper mine in Chile.
+Despite detecting an instability in the wall of the open pit mine days before a 700,000 metric tonnes collapse, it only disclosed it just under a month later.
+The day after the announcement, the stock had fallen 16% and lost more than $1 billion USD in market capitalization.
+The court set aside a lower court ruling on the definition of "material information" that had denied the class action.